alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Difference Between Jail and Prison in Alaska?

-How Many Prisons are in Alaska?
+How Many Prisons Are in Alaska?

 There are thirteen prison facilities in Alaska.
 Being a unified corrections system, it encompasses a jail network of 15 centers: